ilanman/Rpres_ML/index.md

 # The Concept
 <space>

-- Things that are similar are probably of the same class
+- Things that are similar are probably of the same type
 - Good for: when it's difficult to define, but "you know it when you see it"
 - Bad for: when a clear distinction doesn't exist